Lord British: Assassination

+He has since been included in other Ultima games, where he is often assassinated despite the developers' best efforts, though some deaths are included as Easter eggs.
+According to interviewer Shay Addams, "Garriott was less than pleased" that some players had found a way to kill Lord British in Ultima III: Exodus, having taken steps to avoid it.
 In Ultima VII, an Easter egg allows British to be killed.
 If the player double-clicks the gold plaque above the castle gate when British is standing directly underneath (which he invariably does at exactly noon each day), the plaque will fall on his head.
 The player can arrange several chairs or crates around him in such a way as to trap him underneath the plaque.
 This was inspired by an incident at the Origin building: a metal bar, attached to the door by a magnet, fell on Garriott's head, warranting a visit to the hospital.
 One of the characters says "Yancey-Hausman will pay!", which is a reference to the owner and landlord of the building.
-British could also be killed by The Black Sword found in the game's expansion pack, Forge of Virtue.